riceissa/issarice.com/pages/playing-with-pandoc.md

 clipboard, or else be able to interact with the shell, for instance.

 ## Going from HTML to markdown

+Answering "Is there a service or program that lets you copy text from a website directly into Markdown, retaining all formatting?" on Quora.

 This is possible using a combination of something like xclip and `pandoc`.
 After copying the HTML text from a website, one can do `xclip -t text/html -o | pandoc -f html -t markdown` (or turn on the `-selection clip` flag on `xclip` if that doesn't work).